Need Help? Give us a call.

 —Erica Wassinger, cofounder of The Startup Collaborative

 “People you already know can be the best resource for meeting new people in your industry.
-I typically send an email to 50-100 people already on my list, bcc everyone, and just write from the heart—I ask for feedback, make announcements about my business, or just plain catch up on the latest thing I’m working on.
+I typically send an email to 50 to 100 people already on my list, bcc everyone, and just write from the heart—I ask for feedback, make announcements about my business, or just plain catch up on the latest thing I’m working on.
 And always end your note with an ‘ask.’
 I shamelessly plug that I’m looking for funders, product developers, and word-of-mouth referrals.
 So far I’ve yielded all three, just by emailing my existing network.”

 —Orion H. Brown